 Information About the Waiting List

 If you make it on the waiting list, you’ll be on standby until someone leaves the housing program or until someone ahead of you gets taken off the waiting list.
-For the most part, the number of vouchers in circulation is fixed.
-However, additional vouchers are occasionally added to meet the overwhelming demand for Section 8 HCV housing.
+For the most part, the number of vouchers in circulation is fixed, but additional vouchers are occasionally added to meet the overwhelming demand for Section 8 HCV housing.

-The Larimer County Housing Authority serves low-income housing needs in Larimer County, Fort Collins, Loveland, Berthoud, Johnstown, Estes Park, Windsor, Laporte, Red Feather Lakes, Timnath, and Wellington.
+The Larimer County Housing Authority serves Larimer County, Fort Collins, Loveland, Berthoud, Johnstown, Estes Park, Windsor, Laporte, Red Feather Lakes, Timnath, and Wellington.
 Waiting lists for Section 8 Housing Choice Vouchers are currently closed.
 As there is no notice of when it will reopen, it is important to routinely check the website or call their office at (970) 416-2910.